 S o c i a l :

 Vintage Synth Explorer.
-Pretty good forum participation and great thumbnail descriptions of instruments.
+Barely alive zomvbie site these days, but pretty good forum participation in years past.
+I think everyone from VSE made their way to Modwiggler (was Muffwiggler) and Gearspace (was Gearslutz).
+Although imperfect VSE still has probably the best thumbnail descriptions of instruments.
 If you look at a synth on eBay, chances are most of the description will be lifted from this site.
 There is a good balance of music making and gear obsession to be found here.

 P a r t s :